Prof. K.S. Nongkynrih

 2. Awarded the first North-East Poetry Award 2004 by the North-East India Poetry Council, Tripura.

-4. Awarded a Junior Fellowship by the University Grants Commission, Government of India for a PhD project, “Hiraeth and the Poetry of Soso Tham: A Study of Ki Sngi ba Rim U Hynñiew Trep and Related Short Poems”.
+4. Awarded a Junior Fellowship by the University Grants Commission, Government of India for a PhD project, ‘Hiraeth and the Poetry of Soso Tham: A Study of Ki Sngi ba Rim U Hynñiew Trep and Related Short Poems’.

 PhD Awarded/Supervised

-Six students awarded PhD.
-Eight, under supervision.
+Ten students awarded PhD.
+Seven, under supervision.

 Administrative Responsibilities Undertaken

-• In charge of Publication Cell, NEHU, as Publication Officer/Deputy Director from 2001 to 2007.
+In charge of Publication Cell, NEHU, as Publication Officer/Deputy Director from 2001 to 2007.
+Held the post of Public Relations Officer, NEHU, from 2001 to 2007.

 Research Projects

 One.
-“The Ancient Fort of Ïapngar”.
+‘The Ancient Fort of Ïapngar’.

 Publications